City-of-Helsinki/haitaton-backend/README.md

 ### Swagger UI

 Swagger UI (see https://springdoc.org/) and OpenAPI v3 description (JSON).
-Note though that the swagger setup can not currently support authentication, so can not test the actions with it.
+You can use the Swagger UI to send requests, if you copy your bearer token over from the browser.
+So,
+1. Log in to Haitaton.
+2. Open the Network tab from developer tools.
+3. Open e.g. Omat Hankkeet in Haitaton.
+4. From the backend request, copy the content of the Authorization header, that comes after the Bearer keyword.
+5. In the Swagger UI of the same environment, open the Authorize dialog.
+6. Paste the bearer token.
+7. Send a request as a logged-in user.

+Authentication for the GDPR API is different from the other application, and it's not configured for the Swagger UI.
+GDPR API can be tested using the specialized tester, as detailed in [GDPR API section](#gdpr-api).

 Locally without Docker: